hifive/hifivetools/README.md

 - [hifive / hifivetools](https://github.com/hifive/hifivetools/) is for release.
 - [hifive-labs / hifivetools](https://github.com/hifive-labs/hifivetools/) is for development.

-This product licensed under the Apache License, Version 2.0.
+This product is licensed under the Apache License, Version 2.0.

 http://www.apache.org/licenses/LICENSE-2.0